Pratihara dynasty: Etymology and origin

-According to the Agnivansha legend given in the later manuscripts of Prithviraj Raso, the Pratiharas and three other Rajput dynasties originated from a sacrificial fire-pit (agnikunda) at Mount Abu.
+The Agnivansha legend first recorded in the 11th century Navasahananka charita by Padmagupta narrates the official origin for the Parmara dynasty.
+This legend was later appropriated by other dynasties including Chaulukyas, eventually making its way into Prithviraj Raso.According to the legend, the Pratiharas, Parmar, Chauhan and Chaulukya dynasties originated from a sacrificial fire-pit (agnikunda) at Mount Abu.
 Some colonial-era historians interpreted this myth to suggest a foreign origin for these dynasties.
 According to this theory, the foreigners were admitted in the Hindu caste system after performing a fire ritual.
 However, this legend is not found in the earliest available copies of Prithviraj Raso.
-It is based on a Paramara legend; the 16th century Rajput bards claim heroic descent of clans in order to foster Rajput unity against the Mughals.
+It is based on a Paramara legend composed when the threat of Muslim invasions was not considered serious by Rajput states of North West and Central India.
+This legend was utilised in the 16th century by bards to claim a heroic descent of clans in order to foster Rajput unity against the Mughals.

 History

 The original centre of Pratihara power is a matter of controversy.
 R. C. Majumdar, on the basis of a verse in the Harivamsha-Purana, 783 CE, the interpretation of which he conceded was not free from difficulty, held that Vatsaraja ruled at Ujjain.
 Dasharatha Sharma, interpreting it differently located the original capital in the Bhinmala Jalor area.
-M. W. Meister and Shanta Rani Sharma concur with his conclusion in view of the fact that the writer of the Jaina narrative Kuvalayamala states that it was composed at Jalor in the time of Vatsaraja in 778 CE, which is five years before the composition of Harivamsha-Purana.
+M. W. Meister and Shanta Rani Sharma concur with his conclusion since the writer of the Jaina narrative Kuvalayamala states that it was composed at Jalor in the time of Vatsaraja in 778 CE, which is five years before the composition of Harivamsha-Purana.